emccorson/onsenguide/GUIDE.md

 Download and unzip https://github.com/PokeAPI/sprites/archive/master.zip.

 Then make a directory `./www/img` and stick the all the sprites in there.
-They're named by Pokemon number - very helpful for us.
+They're named by Pokémon number - very helpful for us.

 <!--
 - Get the static images